 ELM Resources.
 We can't wait to see you!
-This winter and spring, our teams are on the road and at most conferences because connecting with you is always a top priority for us at ELM.
+This spring, our teams are on the road and at most conferences because connecting with you is always a top priority for us at ELM.
 Let us show you how to maximize and customize ELMOne to make your life easier.
 Contact us at [email protected].

 With the Resumption of Loan Repayment Task Force coming to an end next month, chair Anthony Jones spoke with NASFAA about the task force’s work over the past few months.
 The purpose of the Resumption of Loan Repayment Task Force is to give thought to what schools and financial aid administrators should be thinking about in preparation for borrowers transitioning back into repayment on federal student loans.

 NASFAA is pleased to announce that the Certified Financial Aid Administrator® (CFAA) Program Commission recently approved an alternative pathway for candidates to qualify to sit for the certification knowledge exam.
 The Commission has determined that financial aid administrators with 10 or more years of professional financial-aid related experience may qualify without holding a bachelor’s degree.
 Explore whether you qualify using our interactive eligibility tool.
 The upcoming testing window opens next Wednesday, Jan.
 11, 2023.